-Net benefit review: The statutory period for a "net benefit" review is 45 days from the date a complete application is received, extendable by additional 30 days or with consent of the investor.
+Net benefit review: The statutory period for a "net benefit" review is 45 days from the date a complete application is received, which is extendable unilaterally by an additional 30 days by the government, and extendable further with consent of the investor.

-National security review: If the ISI Minister intends to initiate the national security process, he can do so only from the time when he becomes aware of the investment until 45 days of the receipt of a complete application or notification (where a filing is required) or within 45 days of closing (where no filing is required).
+National security review: If the ISI Minister intends to initiate the national security process, he or she can do so only from the time when he or she becomes aware of the investment until 45 days of the receipt of a complete application or notification (where a filing is required) or within 45 days of closing (where no filing is required).
 Once a national security process has been triggered, a complete review may take up to 155 additional days.